gethiox/HIDI/README.md

 # Requirements
 - Dedicated machine with Linux
-- Yhe most desirable choices are platforms like Raspberry Pi.
+- The most desirable choices are platforms like Raspberry Pi.
 It can easily run with one-core under Pi zero v1.
   However, there are no limits, it can be run on practically all Linux-supported platforms, including x86-64.
 - In the case of Pi Zero, USB HAT may be useful
 - **decent MIDI interface**, please avoid cheap china USB interfaces, [it has problem with receiving data](http://www.arvydas.co.uk/2013/07/cheap-usb-midi-cable-some-self-assembly-may-be-required/)